Brianetta/DonationTracker/README.md

 ### /donation ###

-This command is intended to be run by the Enin plugin when somebody donates through the Enjin shop.
+This command is intended to be run by the Enjin plugin when somebody donates through the Enjin shop.
 It can also be run on demand by players, for example of an out-of-band cash payment is made directly to Justin, we can use this command from the console to record it.
 It takes two arguments.

 The first is the name or UUID of a player.
 If it's a name, then it must be of a player who has previously joined the server, so that the plugin can find the UUID.